-Board Directive The Board recognizes that under Utah statute, a minor between the age of five (5) and eighteen (18) years of age is required to attend either a regularly established private or public school.
+Board Directive The Board recognizes that under Utah Code 53G-6-202, a minor between the age of six (6) and eighteen (18) years of age is generally required to attend either a regularly established private or public school.
 The Board also recognizes that there are exceptions to this provision under the law and delegates to the District Administration responsibility for developing policy to handle exceptions to these Compulsory Education requirements.

 Administrative Policy Exceptions to the compulsory attendance requirement shall be administered according to the following administrative policy provisions: